openoms/lightning-node-management/pool.md

 # Pool usage notes

 Read through the [documentation](https://pool.lightning.engineering/) and the [resources below](#resources).

+The best place to search for commands and keywords: https://lightning.engineering/poolapi

 Follow https://twitter.com/LightningPool for an (unofficial) list of past batches and curated content.